hypergraph-xyz/cli/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
+See also our [contributing guidelines](CONTRIBUTING.md).